supplient/Math-Equations-Gist/meshless_deformation_equations.md

 RS = WV^*V\sqrt{D}V^* = W\sqrt{D}V^* = A
 $$

-And apparently, S is a symmetric matrix, and R is an or
+And apparently, S is a symmetric matrix, and R is an orthogonal matrix.
+So $ A=RS $ is a polar decomposition.